Rare mark from biblical king's seal found in Jerusalem

 The bulla was initially catalogued and put in a closet, along with 33 others, after a first inspection that failed to establish its true identity.

-Only five years later, when a team member scrutinized it under a magnifying glass and discerned dots in between some of the letters, did the meaning become clear.
+Only five years later, when a team member scrutinised it under a magnifying glass and discerned dots in between some of the letters, did the meaning become clear.

 The dots help separate the words: "Belonging to Hezekiah (son of) Ahaz king of Judah."